Alzarath/Booru-Cogs/README.md

 ¹Commands may only be used by users with the manage_server permission
 ²Commands may only be used by the bot owner
 ³IDs can be found at http://derpiboo.ru/filters/ (https://derpiboo.ru/filters/<ID Number>)

-## Installation
-To install any of these cogs, make sure you're at least at commit [71240e5](https://github.com/Twentysix26/Red-DiscordBot/commit/71240e56a0245eb68054c86a5a6236a1a2650fd7) of Red-Discordbot, then add the repository.
-`[p]cog repo add booru-cogs https://github.com/alzarath/Booru-Cogs`

-You can then list and install the available cogs.
-`[p]cog list booru-cogs`

 ## Assistance
 Need help?
 Have an idea for a new booru-related cog?
 Post an issue or contact me (Alzarath#8039) from the official [Red - Discord Bot Discord Server](https://discord.gg/0k4npTwMvTpv9wrh).